kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise4.rst

 Finally you can appreciate the difference between the R2* and Star QSM recosntruction.
 Points to note:

-   - the reduce mask size associated with the QSM reconstruction;
+- the reduced mask size associated with the QSM reconstruction;

-   - white the R2*map has a strong tissue CSF contrast, this is vanished in the QSM showing that the magnetic porperties of most brain tissue is comparable
+- while the R2* map has a strong tissue CSF contrast, this is vanished in the QSM showing that the magnetic properties of most brain tissue is comparable

 - appreciate the increased visibility of the Substantia Nigra and Dentate Nucleus on the QSM map.
-   -

 **Congratulations!
 You have finished all the exercises in this tutorial.** If you still have time left, finish the advanced exercises or experiment with different QSM methods/methods' parameters or move to the next exercise that will show you how to get Synthetic images out of some of these iamges and maps.